videoDAC/android/APK/Install/index.md

 ![Pic](Pic.png)

-7. Select your preference to datashare with Google for user experience improvements.
+7. Select your preference to data-share with Google for user experience improvements.

 8. The Android Studio Setup Wizard will appear, click "Next":